"Fewer deaths are being caused by things like stroke, heart disease or cancer," Johnston pointed out.

 Alzheimer's destroys nerve connections in the brain, but this isn't what makes it deadly.

-It’s the fact that the condition these conditions causes complications with cognitive functions like eating properly.
+It’s the fact that these conditions causes complications with cognitive functions like eating properly.
 Not being able to swallow properly, for example, can cause food or liquid to go down the windpipe rather than the esophagus, leading to potentially deadly pneumonia.
 The inability to move around can lead to bedsores and infections, which can also lead to death.

 What are some common symptoms of Alzheimer's disease?